Flaky Homemade Quiche Crust with Butter (shortcrust pastry)

 - Rub the butter and the flour together until you end up with a sandy/breadcrumb consistency.

-- After lining the tin transfer to the fridge covered in plastic wrap for 30 minutes and up to 24 hours.
+- After lining the tin with the quiche crust, transfer to the fridge covered in plastic wrap for 30 minutes and up to 24 hours.
+This will help the curst hold its shape when baking.

-- Prebake/blind bake your curst: - Line the quiche tin and line the interior of the crust with parchment paper.
-Fill with beans or rice and blind bake for 12 minutes. - Remove the beans/rice and the parchment paper and bake until the quiche crust is cooked and is coloured.
+- To help the quiche crust not to shrink in the oven, line the interior of the crust with parchment paper.
+Fill with pie weights, beans or rice and blind bake for 12 minutes.
+Until the paper can be easily removed from the crust.

 - Now the dough is ready to be filled with the filling of your choice and baked until golden.